About

 Doug won the Hislop v Canada class action, which is the largest LGBT class action concerning LGBT rights, to date.
 Mr. Elliott is well known for his work on landmark constitutional cases such as same sex marriage, and is also a leader in the field of class actions.
 Mr. Elliott won the largest Canadian class action trial judgement valued at $50 million in an action brought by a group of gay and lesbian Canadians seeking CPP survivor’s pensions against the federal government in Hislop v Canada.
 He played a key role in the national hepatitis C team that secured a $1.5 billion settlement from the federal and provincial governments in Parsons v Canada, one of the largest settlements in Canadian class action history.

 In addition to numerous awards for his social justice work, Mr. Elliott has been recognized as a leading expert on public law, both class actions and Charter litigation, and as one of the Best Class Action Lawyers in Canada by The Best Lawyers in Canada.
+In 2023, Mr. Elliott was the inaugural recipient of the Carl Mitchell Community Impact Award which recognizes the University of Toronto alumni who advance the principles of equity, diversity and inclusion through their volunteer contributions to the community.
 He is also listed in Canadian Who’s Who, published by the University of Toronto Press.

 Doug and his husband Greg live in Elliot Lake, Ontario.